 Explore Human Resource Management (HRM) challenges in the complex international context faced by many multinational companies.
 Understand the theory and application of global HRM principles and develop approaches using a global mindset.
 Pre-requisites: Introduction to HR in the Business World (may be waived based on HR experience).
-Critical evaluation and research writing (may be waived based on writing assessment).
+Principles of Evidence-Based HR (may be waived based on research credentials assessment).